jereodell/poetry/yield.md

 the cupbearer in her beauty is the end of all faith & reason;

 the girl singing her way down the beach, robs the mind of order.
-Let night come, it will confirm this carpet of dreams.
+Let night come; it will confirm this carpet of dreams.

 She carries to him, in one palm, the conservatory in bloom;
 her lap yields to the florist, flowers in their season.